dariotrinchero/cli-tools/README.md

   `~/git-repos`
 * `scan-music.py` - scan `~/Music` for files that deviate from `[artist] - [title] - [album].mp3`
   naming convention
-* `news.py` - output recent news headlines scraped from Wikipedia 'current events' portal
+* `wikly.py` - interactive terminal reader for the past week of news from Wikipedia's 'current events' portal

 ### Running the Scripts